SQL Server feature support for Cloud SQL

 - Custom machine types with up to 624 GB of RAM and 96 CPUs.

-- Instances available in the Americas, EU, Asia or Australia.
-See all locations.
+- Instances available in the Americas, Europe, Asia or Australia.
+See all locations where you can create Cloud SQL instances.

 - Customer data encrypted on Google's internal networks and in database tables, temporary files, and backups.